biocodellc/ontology-data-pipeline/README.md

 python cli processing pipeline for processing ontology data.

-`process.Process` is the main entry point for the application. `process.py` is a convince wrapper script for running the app from the source tree.
+`process.Process` is the main entry point for the application. `process.py` is a convenience wrapper script for running the app from the source tree.

 The processing pipeline implements the following steps: